California man poisoned 8 homeless people, filmed reactions: prosecutors

 CLICK HERE TO GET THE FOX NEWS APP

 He faces a maximum of 19 years and three months in jail if convicted on all counts, the release said.
-He's currently being held at the Orange County Jail on $500,000 bail, with his occupation listed as a handyman.
+Cable's currently being held at the Orange County Jail on $500,000 bail, with his occupation listed as a handyman.